abhishektiwari/infrastructure-as-code/README.md

 - Python `2.7.x` and `pip` installed on your local machine
 - Once you have Python and `pip` please install `virtualenv` as described here

+# I don't want ...
+I don't want some of the folders in this seed, well just add folder name or pattern in `.gitignore`

 # To Do